prefix-dev/pixi/docs/features/pixi_global_manifest.md

 Run the following in order to expose `python` from environment `python_3_10` as `python310` instead.

 ```
-pixi global expose --environment python_3_10 --package python "python310=python"
+pixi global expose --environment python_3_10 "python310=python"
 ```

 Now `python310` is available, but `python3.10` isn't anymore.

-!!! note

-    It should be possible to infer `--package`, let's discuss if there are edge cases to consider.

 ### Syncing

 Most `pixi global` sub commands imply a `pixi global sync`.

-- Users should be able to change the manifest by hand (creating or modifying (adding or removing))
+- Users should be able to change the manifest by hand
-- Users should be able to "export" their existing environments into the manifest, if non-existing.
+- Users should be able to "export" their existing environments into the manifest, if non-existing
-- The manifest is always "in sync" after `install`/`remove`/`inject`/`other global command`.
+- The manifest is always be in sync after running any global command

 First time, clean computer.